ethan4984/dufay/DESIGN.md

 }
 ```

-You add possible trigger sources to the queue.
-Then you block on the queue, the active ucontext is dequeued.
+You add trigger sources to the queue.
+Then you block on the queue and the active ucontext is dequeued.
 If unblocked by a trigger, it will confirm that the condition of interest has been satisfied, if not it will block again.
 Depending on your morphology of queues and triggers, near any configuration of blocking is possible.